 Men's Basketball at Wheaton

-Babson and Wheaton will meet for the 46th time in a series that dates back to the 1989-90 campaign.
-The Beavers are 34-12 all-time and have won 16 straight against the Lyons.
+Babson and Wheaton will meet for the 42nd time on Saturday afternoon in a series that dates back to the 1989-90 season.
+The Beavers are 30-11 all-time against the Lyons and have won 12 straight in the series going back to 2011.

 LAST WHEATON WIN